Weifeng-Chen/control-a-video/README.md

 - `--inference_step, --guidance_scale, --height, --width, --prompt`: same as other T2I model.

-If the automatical downloading not work, the models weights can be downloaded from: [depth_control_model](https://huggingface.co/wf-genius/controlavideo-depth), [canny_control_model](https://huggingface.co/wf-genius/controlavideo-canny), [hed_control_model](https://huggingface.co/wf-genius/controlavideo-hed).
+If the automatic downloading not work, the models weights can be downloaded from: [depth_control_model](https://huggingface.co/wf-genius/controlavideo-depth), [canny_control_model](https://huggingface.co/wf-genius/controlavideo-canny), [hed_control_model](https://huggingface.co/wf-genius/controlavideo-hed).

 ## 2. Pipeline
 ### Inference
-(1) Our model firstly generates the first frame, which can be used fro preview.
+(1) Our model firstly generates the first frame, which can be used for preview as well.
 ```
 first_frame = video_controlnet_pipe(
         controlnet_hint=control_maps[:,:,0:1,:,:],